 While the USCIS (the U.S. immigration authorities) meant to let people do their own immigration process, today there are 50,000 immigration attorneys in the U.S. and everyone has plenty of work.
 Over time more and more rules, regulations, new criteria and changes have been implemented.
 Immigration to the U.S. became as complicated as living in Los Angeles- I need an immigration lawyer in LA to tell me if I can or can’t do it.
 But most of the immigration lawyers you’ll meet won’t really care about you and you won’t get the right advice from them.
 I wrote the article “10 things you must know before hiring an immigration attorney” to try and help people avoiding common mistakes when wanting to get a work visa or a Green Card.
 Hence, I strongly advise hiring an immigration law firm in Los Angeles or an immigration lawyer in LA who genuinely concerns about your case without the intention of making just profits.

-Today I recommend www.PassRight.com as an interesting website that helps people figure out what U.S. immigration path is the right one without having to pay an immigration lawyer.
+Today I recommend www.PassRight.com as an interesting website that helps people figure out what U.S. immigration path is the right one.